-Learn how to make a polymer clay ring dish with these easy handprint craft instructions complete with a video tutorial.
+Learn how to make a polymer clay ring dish in the shape of a handprint keepsake with these easy craft instructions, complete with a video tutorial.

 - Rolling pin or polyform Sculpey acrylic clay roller